johsteffens/About-Me/README.md

 **A: Everything is physics.
 Your question is pointless.**

 **Q:** Why do you love software development so much? <br>
 **A: I love to be in control.
-But only machines, cats and squirrels obey me.**
+But only machines, cats and squirrels obey.**